Crowns & Bridges Brisbane City

 Teeth can become damaged or weakened for a number of reasons such as large fillings, decay, trauma, cracks or root canal treatments.
-The difference with teeth is that they cannot heal.
-Once a tooth has a crack the only certainty is it is going to get bigger.
-For teeth that are significantly weakened we must strengthen or repair any damage with crown and bridge restorations.
+The difference with teeth when compared to bone, is that they cannot heal.
+Once a tooth has a crack, the only certainty is that it is going to get bigger.
+For teeth that are significantly weakened, we must strengthen or repair any damage with crown and bridge restorations.

 Besides strengthening a damaged tooth, a crown can also be used to improve its appearance, shape or alignment.
 A crown can also be placed on top of an implant to provide a tooth-like shape and structure for function.
 Your dentist may recommend a crown to:

-- Replace a large filling to prevent a crack splitting a tooth
+- Replace a large filling to prevent a crack from splitting a tooth

 - Protect a weakened tooth from fracturing